QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What do I do this day :
 - I only reviewed about for and while Python loop.
 I feel guilty for procrastinated so long for programming hehehehe.
 I literally have no idea why, maybe boredom and other responsibilities stress.
 STAY CONSISTENT!!

+Day 35/100 : 8 November 2025, Saturday (≈5 mins; >1 hour❌)
+> What I done today :
+- Only watch a little bit "Day7_56. ".
+Today I am busy with my multiple homeworks and upcoming school exams.
+Also today, I procrastinated so much, I feel really guilty and stressed about it, strangely I procrastinated by playing video games that I hate to play just to avoid study for exams and programming.
+Stay Consistent!!